5 Centimeters per Second: Novel

 The novel version of 5 Centimeters per Second, licensed by Media Factory, was released on 16 November 2007 in Japan.
 It was the first novel written by Makoto Shinkai.
 The photographs in the novel were also taken by Shinkai.
 The novel is licensed by Yen Press for North America.

 The English translation was done by Taylor Engel.
 Another version of the novel, One more side, was released on 20 May 2011 in Japan.
-The author is Shinta Kanou, who also wrote the novels for Voices of a Distant Star and The Place Promised in Our Early Days, two of Shinkai's other films.
+The author is Arata Kanoh, who also wrote the novels for Voices of a Distant Star and The Place Promised in Our Early Days, two of Shinkai's other films.
 The English translation of One more side was released on 26 February 2019 by Vertical Inc.

 Manga

-A manga adaptation of the film, illustrated by manga artist Yukiko Seike, was serialized in Kodansha's seinen manga magazine Afternoon from 25 May 2010 to 25 March 2011.
+A manga adaptation of the film, illustrated by manga artist Yukiko Seike, was serialized in Kodansha's seinen manga magazine Monthly Afternoon from 25 May 2010 to 25 March 2011.
 Its chapters were collected in two tankōbon volumes by Kodansha, released on 22 November 2010 and 22 April 2011.
 It has been published in English as a single volume omnibus by Vertical Inc. The English translation was done by Melissa and Taka Tanaka.
 In the manga adaptation, the second two sections of the story are expanded upon.
 Akari, Kanae, and Risa (Takaki's girlfriend from Episode 3) all receive much more focus.